-To avoid some of the headache we have complied a list of the ‘go- to’ organizations and companies that will accept your donations, as well as some tips to help you sell your unwanted items.
+To avoid some of the headaches we have compiled a list of the ‘go- to’ organizations and companies that will accept your donations, as well as some tips to help you sell your unwanted items.

 Do you have a great company or organization that has helped you out, but isn’t on our list?
 Let us know.